 In addition to nutrition, health is affected by genetics, the environment, life cycle, and lifestyle.
 These factors are referred to as “determinants” of health and they all interact with each other.
 For example, family income influences the food choices available and the quantity and quality of food that can be purchased, which of course affects nutrition.
 Except for nutrition and lifestyle, these factors can be difficult or impossible to change.

-Everyone starts out in life with the genes handed down to them from the families of their mother and father.
+Everyone starts out in life with the genes handed down to them from their families.
 Genes are responsible for your many traits as an individual and are defined as the sequences of DNA that code for all the proteins in your body.
 The expression of different genes can determine the color of your hair, skin, and eyes, and even if you are more likely to be fat or thin and if you have an increased risk for a certain disease.
-The sequence of DNA that makes up your genes determines your genetic makeup, also called your genome, which is inherited from your mother and father.
+The sequence of DNA that makes up your genes determines your genetic makeup, also called your genome.
 In 2003, the Human Genome Project was completed and now the entire sequence of DNA in humans is known.
 It consists of about three billion individual units and contains between twenty-five and thirty thousand genes.
 The human genome that was sequenced was taken from a small population of donors and is used as a reference DNA sequence for the entire population.
 Each of us has a similar but unique DNA sequence.
 Only identical twins and cloned animals have the exact same DNA sequence.